-The purpose of this municipally-initiated general Amendment is to provide changes to the Municipality's Official Plan policies as a result of recent legislative changes enacted by the Province of Ontario.
-The effect of this Amendment is to revise the complete application requirements for all planning application types and to allow Thames Centre Council to delegate the passing of minor zoning by-law amendments to a municipal committee, officer, employee or agent, as well as provide policy direction as it relates to requests for the cancellation of a certificate of consent.
+The purpose of this municipally-initiated Amendment is to provide changes to the Municipality's Official Plan policies as a result of recent legislative changes enacted by the Province of Ontario.
+The effect of this Amendment is to revise the complete application requirements for all land use planning application types.
+Further, this Amendment also provides policy direction to allow Thames Centre Council to delegate the passing of minor zoning by-law amendments to a municipal committee, officer, employee or agent, and provides policy direction for requests regarding the cancellation of a certificate of consent.
 Recent legislative changes include updates to the Planning Act through Bill 13 - Supporting People and Businesses Act, 2021, Bill 276 - Supporting Recovery and Competitiveness Act, 2021 and Bill 109 - More Homes for Everyone Act, 2022.
 This Amendment also affects all lands located within the Municipality of Thames Centre.